curityio/kubernetes-training/README.md

 - Access the admin UI and download the initial generated configuration.
 - Run zero downtime upgrades and include the latest configuration.

-## Lesson 2 - Ingress and External URLs
+## Lesson 2 - API Gateway Integration and External URLs

 Follow the [README instructions](./lesson-2/README.md) to learn how to:

 - Run a load balancer and get an external IP address.
 - Run the Curity Identity Server behind an API gateway.
-- Expose the admin UI and OAuth endpoints using domain based URLs.
+- Expose the admin UI and runtime endpoints using domain based URLs.

 ## Lesson 3 - HTTPS External URLs with Certificate Auto Renewal